OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Install/Linux.md

 - manually via [makepkg](#manual-makepkg-method)

 Then refer to [this section]({% link _wiki/FAQ/Linux.md %}#autostart) for instructions on how to auto-start OpenTabletDriver on boot.

+> If you are using a ramdisk environment that isn't `mkinitcpio`, consult its documentation for how to regenerate or rebuild your existing ramdisk images with the new blacklist.

 #### AUR helper method {#aur-helper-method}